 Chapters hold business meetings in order to plan and direct their activities.
 These activities should include programs of various sorts in order to develop the community of people who are interested in English.
 Participation in such programs is one of the most valuable benefits of NEHS membership; the kinds of appropriate activities are limited only by the members' imaginations.
 Invited speakers, book, movie, or play discussions, field trips to literary sites, producing a chapter literary publication, theme parties, tutoring, sponsoring writers' workshops—the ideas are endless.
 Visit Chapter Life to find examples of, and suggestions for, successful activities.

 Each chapter is asked each spring to submit a Chapter Annual Report.
 Compilation of this report allows chapters to reflect on the events of the previous year and to initiate planning for the next year.
-Completion of the form should be a collaborative responsibility of the Faculty Advisory Council working with outgoing and incoming officers.
+Completion of the report should be a collaborative responsibility of the Faculty Advisory Council working with outgoing and incoming officers.
 The report is a part of each chapter's permanent file with the Central Office; a copy should also be kept as part of the local chapter history.
-The chapter's Lead Advisor will receive a link to complete the Chapter Annual Report/Survey each year during the month of May.
+The chapter's Lead Advisor will receive a link to complete the Chapter Annual Report/Survey each year during the month of April.

 Local chapters must adopt bylaws to the NEHS Constitution in order to establish local direction.
 Bylaws for local chapters are designed by the chapter to implement the NEHS Constitution and to provide a written set of rules for a particular group.
 The Bylaws define the limits of authority for the organization and give a sense both of order and of purpose; they also formalize a chapter's operations and procedures, including membership selection procedures.